 Now that you have a clearer understanding of the novated lease, let’s talk about what it looks like in action.
 At Flare, we offer a novated lease option that employers can register their workforce for.
 Once you’re signed up, the steps to get your employees set up with a novated lease are fairly straightforward:

 - Check eligibility.
 If your employee wants to take advantage of the company’s novated lease benefit, you just have to make sure they’re eligible!
 Eligibility requirements tend to differ depending on the organisation.
 For instance, some employers don’t extend the benefit to casual workers since their pay tends to fluctuate.
 Once you’ve determined that your employee qualifies, give them the thumbs up to pick a car!

 - Enter into a lease agreement.
 As we mentioned before, this will be a three-way agreement between you, your employee, and a finance provider.
 At this step, you’ll decide things like how much of the employee’s pre-tax salary will be taken out for the repayments under the novated lease, how long the lease is for, etc. There’s also some paperwork that will need to be completed, such as the finance lease agreement and the novation agreement.

 - Make repayments on behalf of your employee.
 Once all the details of the lease are settled, all you have to do is make sure to set up the deductions from your employee’s pre-tax salary and make repayments directly to the finance provider.
 Aside from that, the car is largely your employee’s responsibility.
 They will come to you if they have additional questions or concerns.

 As you can see, the novated lease is a great benefit to consider adding to your employee offerings.
 Not only does it give your workforce a flexible financing option for a car, but it also provides them with many additional benefits like tax savings and reduced stress around the logistics of owning a car.
-If you’re curious to learn more about Flare’s novated lease option, head to our landing page for more information.
+If you’re curious to learn more, check out Flare Cars for more information.